Omega Bumper Automatic Model Ref.2617 18ct Pink Gold 1950

 *Please note – our 12 months’ warranty is only applicable if the list price is paid.

-The two-piece 18ct pink gold case measures 34mm in diameter, excluding the signed Omega winding crown which would have been an average to large-sized gents watch in the early 1950s.
+The two-piece 18ct pink gold case measures 34mm in diameter, excluding the signed Omega winding crown.
+This size of watch would have been an average to large-sized gents watch in the early 1950s.

 The case, as we would expect from Omega, is very solid and well made and the press-fit case-back closes with a very solid and satisfying ‘pop’, indicating the case has been impeccably built and maintained.
 It is of full-thickness and has never been engraved.

-Inside the case-back all is correct and as expected: Signed ‘Omega’, signed with the correct 18ct hallmarks and it carries the serial number 10916229 and the reference number 2617.
+Inside the case-back all is correct and as expected.
+Signed ‘Omega’ with the serial number 10916229 and the reference number 2617.
+The case also carries 18ct hallmarks.

-Having been cleaned, carefully examined and lightly hand-polished by our case maker, the case is totally immaculate, being very crisp with no scratches, dings or other blemishes visible to the naked eye.
+Having been cleaned, carefully examined and lightly hand-polished by our case-maker, the case is found to be totally immaculate, being very crisp with no scratches, dings or other blemishes visible to the naked eye.
 This, along with the superb general condition of the rest of the watch, indicates this watch has received an excellent level of care and only light use.

 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.